Climate of the Tampa Bay area: Tropical systems

+21st century storms

-The 2004 Atlantic Hurricane Season was historically busy for the Tampa Bay area.
-The region was affected by a record four hurricanes that year; Frances, Jeanne, Charley, and to a lesser extent, Ivan.
+The 2004 Atlantic Hurricane Season was historically busy for the Tampa Bay area, with four storms affecting the area: Frances, Jeanne, Charley, and to a lesser extent, Ivan.
 Jeanne and Frances passed over Tampa as tropical storms after making their way across the state from the east coast.
 Charley was forecast to make a direct hit on Tampa Bay from the south-southwest, which would have been the worst-case scenario for local storm surge flooding.
-But the storm made a sudden and unexpected turn to the northeast and brought only tropical storm force winds to the region, devastating the Ft.
+But the storm unexpectedly veered to the east-northeast and brought only tropical storm force winds to the Tampa Bay area while devastating the Ft.
 Myers/Port Charlotte area instead.
-Ivan also threatened the area as it moved north up the eastern Gulf of Mexico.
-It remained far to the west of central Florida, however, and brought only a bit of rain and wind to Tampa Bay before eventually slamming into coastal Alabama and the Florida Panhandle.
+Ivan also threatened the area as it moved north up the eastern Gulf of Mexico as a category 5 storm.
+It remained well to the west of peninsular Florida, however, and brought only a bit of rain and wind to Tampa Bay before eventually slamming into coastal Alabama and the Florida Panhandle.

 On September 10, 2017, Hurricane Irma struck the Florida Keys and made landfall near Marco Island in southwest Florida as a Category 3 storm.
-Irma moved north up the length of the Florida peninsula and had weakened to a Category 1 storm by the time it neared central Florida.
-On the night of September 10 and 11, the eye passed east of Tampa through eastern Hillsborough County, bringing at least tropical storm winds to the entire Tampa Bay area.
+Irma moved north up the length of the Florida peninsula and had weakened to a Category 1 storm by the time it arrived in central Florida.
+On the night of September 10 / 11, the eye passed east of Tampa through eastern Hillsborough County, bringing sustained tropical storm winds and occasional hurricane force gusts to the entire Tampa Bay area.
 Irma caused significant damage to the region, particularly to the electrical grid.

+2024: Debby and Helene and Milton

+The 2024 Atlantic hurricane season was the most destructive and deadly in over a century for the Tampa Bay area, with three systems causing serious damage.